demisto/content/Packs/QRCodeReader/Scripts/Qrcodereader/README.md

-Decodes an QR Code using opencv, returns the value to Context or False
+Decodes an QR Code offline using opencv, returns the value to Context or False

 ## Script Data